edgeworx/docs/content/en/docs/cloud/apps/overview.md

 ### Microservices <a href="#microservices" id="microservices"></a>

 Darcy nodes connect directly to your applications' microservices to send, retrieve, and parse data.
 Many microservices are hosted in Docker or similar containerized service.
-More information on connecting to your microservice can be found in the /images/Microservices](./#microservices) section
+More information on connecting to your microservice can be found in the [Microservices](./#microservices) section

 ### Integrations <a href="#integrations" id="integrations"></a>

 #### Endpoints and Ports <a href="#endpoints-and-ports" id="endpoints-and-ports"></a>

 Darcy connects to REST API Endpoints and TCP Ports.
 You can specify the port within the Application YAML.
-For more information, please refer to the /images/Public Services](public-services.md) section
+For more information, please refer to the [Public Services](public-services.md) section

 #### Routing <a href="#routing" id="routing"></a>